 “That’s why I do this job.
 It provides me the opportunity to improve our collective wellbeing.

-“I would like our graduates to be involved in their communities, doing some sort of sustainable practices.
+“I would like our graduates to be involved in their communities, doing some sort of sustainable practices and sustainability strategy.
 At Charles Sturt we believe in ‘for the public good’ and I’d like to see all our graduates ‘doing’ for the public good.

 “I also want them to have an empathy for some of the hard conversations that we are having to have because we are running out of time to do things.
 Think not just of climate change, but also endangered species, salinity and acid soils, the type of food we eat and the cost it requires to grow our food in terms of resources.”